fehawen/arch-guide/docs/XPS.md

 $ ls /usr/share/kbd/keymaps/
 </pre>

-## 5. Font Size
+### Font

-The QHD or UHD screen resolution might make the font look incredibly small, which we can fix temporarily during the installation.
+The QHD or UHD screen on the Dell XPS might make the font look incredibly small, which we can fix temporarily during the installation.

 <pre>
 # setfont fontname fontsize x lineheight